When your business turns upside down due to a crisis, start your crisis communications plan from the inside out.

 For example, I experienced the need for this while working at a downtown office during a gas explosion that leveled part of a city block.
 We had to evacuate, and it was critical for each department to ensure their group was out of the building safely, a physical headcount completed, and confirmation communicated back to leadership.

-The Covid-19 pandemic presents the challenge of checking in on employees frequently over a longer period of time and possibly in a new work from home arrangement.
 In a remote work environment, you can mimic physical headcounts through scheduling check-in meetings, by creating a calling tree or setting up a buddy system.